acook/hyperluminal/README.markdown

 operating at scale.
 It is designed around rapid development, ease of maintenance, and expression of intent.

 **This is pre-alpha software.
-Until it hits 1.0 the syntax and everything else is subject to change.**
+Until it hits 1.0 the syntax, semantics, and everything else is subject to change.**

 > Major version zero (0.y.z) is for initial development.
-Anything may change at any time.
-The public API should not be considered stable.
+> Anything may change at any time.
+> The public API should not be considered stable.
 > - [SemVer 2.0](http://semver.org)